 You have probably had a phase in your life when you were so in awe of your teachers that you wanted to be one when you grew up.
 But guess what, you ARE a teacher!
 You are the one to shape your child’s future and he turns to you for advice.
 Just like you, your little one’s school also plays a major role in bringing them up as well-rounded children.
-This Teacher’s Day on September 5, celebrate how important your child’s teacher is, not just for your child but for you as well.
+This Teacher’s Day, you can help your children celebrate Teacher’s Day.

 India celebrates Teachers’ Day every year on September 5.
 It is the birth date of the second President of India – academic philosopher Dr. Sarvepalli Radhakrishnan – who was himself a brilliant teacher.
-Through this week, help your child recognise the role of his teacher in his life.
+And in the US, National Teacher’s Day is observed on the first Tuesday of the first full week of May.
+If you are looking for ways to help your child celebrate Teacher’s Day, we have some creative ways that would help.

-1. Make a Handmade Teachers’ Day Card/Gift Together
+1. Help Your Child Make a Handmade Teachers’ Day Card or Gift

 Help your child make a little handmade card for his teacher.
 Just a simple card with the words “Happy Teachers’ Day” can make any teacher happy.
 You can also ask your little one to give his teachers flowers.
-If everything else is too last minute, simply remind your child to verbally wish his teacher.
+You can even ask your child to simply wish his teacher a very Happy Teachers’ day, and their teacher will be happy!
 Everybody loves to be appreciated for what they do!
 Make the entire week a ‘Teacher Appreciation Week’ wherein your little one honours his teachers with his/her creative gifts and cards!

 2. Help Your Child Write a Thoughtful Letter